rhcad/vgplay-ios/README.md

 # TouchVGPlay Demo for iOS

-This is a unit test and example project for TouchVGPlay, which is a lightweight vector shape playing and animation framework based on [vgios](https://github.com/rhcad/vgios) for iOS.
+This is a unit test and example project for [TouchVGPlay][vgplay], which is a lightweight vector shape playing and animation framework based on [vgios](https://github.com/rhcad/vgios) for iOS.

 API: [GiPlayingHelper](vgplay/GiPlayingHelper.h)